 We are currently focused on data mining and EBAR mapping for species that are priorities for the Canada Key Biodiversity Areas program (i.e., KBA Trigger Species).
 To access this list please click HERE.

 Data will be stored on a secure Canadian cloud-based Microsoft Azure server.
 An ArcGIS Enterprise Server will manage access to the EBAR database, facilitate data analysis using a variety of tools, and provide the foundation for the EBAR Reviewer online tool.
 The data will be archived to support the project decisions and analyses.

 “Automated” Range Map Generation

 The next step in EBAR project workflow is to populate the ecoshapes mosaic (i.e., a mosaic of joined ecoregions, ecodistricts or similar ecological land classifications) with species presence information (e.g., present, not-present, presence assumed) using the mined data.
 Repeatable GIS-based routines (e.g., python scripts) are employed to facilitate and automate this process as much as possible.

 Scientific, traditional and other expert knowledge holders will be recruited to review the “automatically generated” EBAR maps and provide suggestions for improving them using additional data and/or their on-the-ground knowledge.
 This input will be used to evaluate and improve the maps.
 The EBAR Reviewer online map-based review tool will allow experts to engage in this process in an efficient and secure manner.
-Expert review will be critical to fill in data gaps of the “automated” EBAR maps, particularly for lesser known/rare species.
+Expert review will be critical to fill in data gaps of the “automated” EBAR maps, particularly for lesser known and rare species.